autobump/autobump/index.md

-Lastly, a second client is managed by the Spring-boot module, that is responsible for the integration of Autobump in BitBucket cloud, and making it available it as a BitBucket Cloud App.
+Lastly, a second client is managed by the Spring-boot module, that is responsible for the integration of Autobump in BitBucket cloud, and making it available as a BitBucket Cloud App.
 Connection to BitBucket is handled by an atlassian-connect.json file in the resources folder.
 The Spring-boot module is designed based on the MVC-pattern.
 Two controllers provide an interface to the application.
 The